Great Basin Sea

 Shorebirds of Great Salt Lake

-The Utah Ornithological Society recognizes 41 shorebird species at Great Salt Lake.
+The Utah Birds Records Committee recognizes 43 shorebird species at Great Salt Lake.
 Peak lake-wide counts, many coming from the GSL Waterbird Survey, are listed after each of the 22 annually occurring species (B = Local Breeder):

 Black-bellied Plover – 3,383